 #17 Experiment with timings and select the best one

-As much as what you post matters, WHEN you post it matters even more.
+As much as what you post matters, WHEN you post, matters even more.
 Instagram is all about experimentation.
-The algorithm changes regularly and in order to keep up with it, you need to experiment.
+The algorithm changes regularly, and in order to keep up with it, you need to experiment and find your best time to post on Instagram.

 This also helps you understand when your audience is active on the platform and up for engagement.
 Post during different timings and judge what works out and what doesn’t.
 It will help you go a long way.